jashwanth84/OpenCode-GoRouter-on-Termux/README.md

 opencode auth list
 ```

-The credential should appear as `gorouter`.
+Your credential should appear listed.
 This only confirms a credential is saved — it never prints the actual secret.

 ### Inspect the configuration